DOAJ/doaj/static_content/apply/content/seal.md

 The DOAJ Seal may be awarded to journals that demonstrate best practice in open access publishing.
-Currently around 10% of journals listed in DOAJ have been awarded the Seal.
+Around 10% of journals indexed in DOAJ have been awarded the Seal.

 **Journals do not need to meet the Seal criteria to be accepted into DOAJ.**